Sign-Language-Translation-COMPSCI760/Sign_Language_Translation/README.md

 5. You should end up with 56 files in test, 1570 files in train and 84 files in val assuming you have run the CNN Feature extractor with crop_type "B" as well as crop_type "T".

+To run/view stage 2 model (takes under 10 minutes to fully train and run evaluation):

+Before doing anything, I suggest looking at the stage2model.py code in conjunction with looking at config760.json so you can see what it's doing.
+The majority of your questions around what the keras and tensorflo bits are doing can probably be answered by looking at https://www.tensorflow.org/guide/keras/train_and_evaluate and otherwise googling for other parts of the tensorflow documentation.
+The trickiest bit is probably the class Features_in(tf.keras.utils.Sequence) - googling tf.keras.utils.Sequence and/or tf.fit will likely give you the idea of how this works.

+To actually run training/eval:

+1. Run from models subdirectory.

+2. First take a copy of config_dirs.json as eg configdirs_yourname.json.
+   Edit configdirs_yourname.json to set directories appropriately.
+   Particularly, set the "outdir" key to the root directory that train_val_test_split.py created /train /val and /test from.

+3. To run transformer classifier with a reasonable set of parameters:

+    python stage2model.py config_dirs_yourname.json config760.json

+4. To run fully connected NN classifier with a reasonable set of parameters:

+    python stage2model.py config_dirs_yourname.json config760_fc1.json